-The Kilarc forebay dam is visible from KOP 2 (Figure 2).
-KOP 2 has moderate visual quality and viewer sensitivity because there is only sparse vegetation surrounding the Kilarc forebay, which is a man-made feature in the foreground.
+The Kilarc forebay is visible from KOP 2 (Figure 11).
+KOP 2 has moderate visual quality and viewer sensitivity because only sparse vegetation surrounds the man-made forebay.
 This KOP has average scenic value because it lacks high-quality landscape and topography that would define a higher quality scenic value.
 In addition, the level of vividness, intactness, and unity at this location is average.
 From the survey information contained within the 2007 recreational resources report, viewers expressed some concern for scenic quality in response to changes in views.

-The existing visual character of the Kilarc forebay site and its surroundings would be adversely affected in the short-term during implementation of the Proposed Action (Figure 10).
+The Proposed Action would create a minor adverse impact on the existing visual character of the forebay site in short-term during implementation by altering current views from KOP 2.
 The Kilarc forebay would be drained and re-vegetated, the canals and diversions dewatered, and the picnic area and restroom facilities removed.
-These changes would adversely affect the existing aesthetic views from KOP 2.
-However, the disposition of the man-made forebay would return the Kilarc forebay area to a more natural setting, with revegetation consisting of native plants to create visual compatibility with surrounding forest and vegetation cover types.
-Further, following implementation of the Proposed Action, the Kilarc forebay would no longer be accessible to the public as required by the project license.
-Since the right of public access would cease with PG&E's surrender of the project, the forebay would no longer be a visual resource.
+However, the forebay area would return to a more natural setting, with revegetation consisting of native plants creating visual compatibility with surrounding forest and vegetation cover.
+Following implementation of the Proposed Action, the Kilarc forebay would no longer be accessible to the public as required by the project license.

-Several commenters stated that scenic views for vistas are exceptional at the Kilarc day use area, and that the ease of access for youth, seniors, and the handicapped are rare at other reservoirs in California.
+Several comments state that scenic views for vistas are exceptional at the Kilarc day use area, and that similar ease of access for youth, seniors, and the handicapped are rare at other reservoirs in California.
+Further, comments state that type of views from other areas can not take the place of those currently available at the forebay.
 Termination of the project license would mean that public access to the site would no longer be available.
+Since the right of public access is only present as part of the existing license, any surrender would cease the forebay being a public visual resource.

-However, sightseeing and scenic views are possible from other recreational areas within close proximity to the project area.
+Sightseeing and scenic views are possible from other recreational areas within proximity to the project area.
 Some of these areas and their distances from the project include: